-In this article we’ll take a closer look at how to reduce blood sugar level immediately, and what foods help lower blood sugar over time.
+Here are my dietitian tips for how to reduce blood sugar level immediately and what foods help lower blood sugar over time.

 There isn’t one food that will magically protect your body from developing diabetes.
-But there are some foods that research has proven can help promote healthy blood sugar levels over time.
-Keep reading to learn how to reduce blood sugar levels immediately, foods that help lower blood sugars, and which foods to eat in the moment when your blood sugar is higher than you’d like.
+But research has found that some foods can help promote healthy blood sugar levels over time.
+Keep reading to learn how to reduce blood sugar level immediately, foods that help lower blood sugars, and which foods to eat in the moment when your blood sugar is higher than you’d like.

 *This article is not intended to provide medical advice, diagnosis, opinion, treatment or services.
-This article and the links contained in it provide general information for educational purposes only.
+The article and the links contained in it provide general information for educational purposes only.
 The information provided in this article is not a substitute for medical care.
-It should not be used in place of the advice of your physician or registered dietitian.*
+Do not use it in place of the advice of your physician or registered dietitian.*

 What are normal blood sugar levels?